Gegrillte Ente vom Drehspieß: Die perfekte Ente von der Rotisserie

 Grilled duck from the rotisserie: The perfect duck from the rotisserie

-A grilled duck on a rotisserie is a delicacy that's easy to create with the right preparation and technique.
-The rotisserie ensures the duck is cooked perfectly all over, making it crispy on the outside and tender on the inside.
-If you follow our tips, your duck is guaranteed to be juicy, flavorful, and with an irresistible crust.
+A grilled duck from the rotisserie is a delicacy that is easy to prepare with the right technique.
+The rotisserie cooks the duck perfectly all around, making it crispy on the outside and tender on the inside.
+If you follow our tips, your duck will be guaranteed juicy, flavorful, and have an irresistible skin.

 Preparations for the best result

-When buying, pay attention to good quality.
-Poultry meat should always be fresh, firm, and not have an unpleasant odor.
-Unbroken skin also indicates high quality.
-However, the amount of fat beneath the skin varies depending on the type of duck.
-Weight also varies depending on breed and gender.
+Pay attention to good quality when buying.
+Poultry meat should always be fresh, firm in texture and not unpleasant smelling.
+Undamaged skin also indicates high quality.
+However, the amount of fat under the skin varies depending on the type of duck.
+The weight also varies depending on the breed and sex.

-Before cooking, you should thoroughly pat your duck dry inside and out, as dry skin ensures a nice crispy finish.
-You should also remove any giblets beforehand, if any are still present.
+Before preparing, you should thoroughly pat your duck dry inside and out, as dry skin will ultimately ensure it becomes nice and crispy.
+You should also remove the giblets from the duck beforehand, if they are still present.

-A high-quality duck and proper preparation are the foundation for a successful dish.
-In our shop , you'll find exceptionally high-quality free-range duck , either ready-to-grill without giblets or as a ribeye .
-Of course, you can also purchase individual cuts, such as breast or leg, from us.
+A high-quality duck and proper preparation form the basis for a successful dish.
+In our shop, you can get particularly high-quality free-range ducks, either ready for grilling without giblets or as an Effilee.
+Of course, you can also buy individual parts from us, such as breast or leg.

-There are several ways to prepare a duck .
-In addition to the classic oven roast, you can also prepare it on a grill with a rotisserie.
-We have a video for this here .
-The rotisserie ensures even heat distribution, resulting in a juicy and crispy result.
-Alternatively, the duck can also be prepared indirectly on a grill (charcoal or gas grill).
-If you choose this method, we also have a video for roasting a grilled duck here .
+There are various ways to prepare a duck.
+In addition to the classic roasted duck in the oven, you can also prepare the duck on the grill with a rotisserie.
+We have a video here for this.
+The rotisserie ensures even heat distribution, which leads to a juicy and crispy result.
+Alternatively, the duck can also be prepared indirectly on the grill (charcoal or gas grill).
+If you opt for this method, we also have a video here for duck from the grill as a roast.

-Preparing the duck is crucial for its later flavor and texture.
-It's always important to bring meat to the right temperature, meaning taking it out of the fridge in good time and bringing it to room temperature.
-Once you've taken your fresh duck out of the packaging and patted it dry, you should first remove the wing tips, as they burn easily.
-Don't throw them away, though; set them aside for the sauce.
-The rump should also be trimmed off.
+The preparation of the duck is crucial for its later taste and texture.
+It is always important with meat to temper it well, i.e., to take it out of the refrigerator in time and bring it to room temperature.
+Once you have removed your fresh duck from its packaging and patted it thoroughly dry, you should first remove the wingtips, as they burn easily.
+However, please do not throw them away, but set them aside for sauce.
+The tail should also be cut off.
 Now you can generously season your duck inside and out to your taste.
-Salt, pepper, paprika, and mugwort are good choices, but ready-made spice mixes like this goose spice are also suitable.
-Make sure the skin is evenly coated, but don't overseason.
-Once you've done that, you can place the duck on the rotisserie and carefully secure it.
-It's important to ensure it's placed as centrally as possible to ensure even cooking.
-If the legs or wings don't fit snugly against the body and stick out too much, it's advisable to tie them to the duck, for example, with kitchen twine, to prevent them from burning.
-Once everything's done, it's time to put it on the grill .
+Good choices here are salt, pepper, paprika, and mugwort, but ready-made spice blends like this goose spice are also suitable.
+Make sure the entire skin is evenly covered but not over-seasoned.
+Once all this is done, the duck can be placed on the rotisserie and carefully secured.
+It is important to ensure that it is positioned as centrally as possible to allow for even cooking.
+If the legs or wings are not close to the body, but stick out too much, it is advisable to tie them to the duck, e.g. with kitchen twine, so that they do not burn.
+Once all that is done, it's off to the grill.

 Preparation of the grilled duck